Seasoning Herbs

 Cilantro

 Nowadays most North Americans refer to the plant shown at the left by its Spanish name, cilantro, but Europeans often call it coriander.
 By whatever name, it's surely the best-loved herb of Mexican cuisine, finding its way into most stews and salads.
 This is another of those herbs originally from southern Europe but now thoroughly Mexicanized.
-This herb, Coriandrum sativum of the parsley family, grows three feet high or so, though many perfectionists insist that the most tasty cilantro is provided by young plants not over a foot high.
+This herb, Coriandrum sativum of the Parsley Family, grows three feet high or so, though many perfectionists insist that the most tasty cilantro is provided by young plants not over a foot high.

 Epazote